Easy Cheese Sauce

 - 1 3/4 cups sharp cheddar cheese, shredded, **See Notes

-- Shred the cheddar cheese and toss it with one tablespoon of flour.
-Set it aside, it should be at room temperature when you add it to the sauce.
+- Shred the cheddar cheese and set it aside, it should be at room temperature when you add it to the sauce.

 - Melt the butter over medium heat in a small saucepan.

-- Whisk in two tablespoons of flour.
+- Whisk in flour.
 Continue to whisk for 1 minute.

 - Slowly add the half and half and whisk to combine.